Slinky Dog Dash: Layout

 The train exits the station and makes a right turn into the first launch.
 Riders hit a left turn and go over a smaller airtime hill.
-The train races through Andy's yard, going through a frame built out of blocks, with Jessie clinging to.
+The train races through Andy's yard, going through a frame built out of blocks, with Jessie clinging to it.
 The train then moves through a left-handed helix.
 Guests then dip into an archway of blocks and turn left.
 Along the way, riders can spot more scenery, a tower of Jenga blocks with Rex on top.
 After a right turn, the train goes through a block tunnel and slows down.
 It stops at the second launch and the countdown begins.
 Riders are then launched through a series of GO! rings as the train passes the on-ride camera, which takes photos of the guests.
 The train makes its way through an airtime hill and a left turn.
 Guests go through a series of bunny hills and another left turn.
 Passing by some blocks, the train makes a right turn.
 Riders hit the final brake run and spot a Wheezy animatronic on the right singing "You've Got a Friend in Me".
 Following this, the train returns to the station, where riders exit the ride.